 Diets can be tricky.
 Instead of strict diets, focus on making small, daily changes to your eating habits.
 Aim to eat more fruits, vegetables, and whole foods, and listen to your body’s hunger and fullness cues.
 Remember, balance is key.

-Do I really need to see the doctor and dentist so often?
+Do I need to see the doctor and dentist so often?

 Yes, regular check-ups help us catch and address potential issues early on.
-It ensures that everything is working as it should, from your medications to your dental and eye health.
+It ensures everything works as it should, from your medications to your dental and eye health.

 I don’t socialize as much anymore.
 Is that bad?